dashingsoft/pyarmor/docs/how-to/ci.rst

 - 200,000 per month, extra fees: $20 for one year
 - 300,000 per month, extra fees: $30 for one year
 - ...

+The steps to request more quota

+1. Send request to Pyarmor Team (pyarmor@163.com)

+   Please provide the project information, web link, etc. Pyarmor team only use these information for internal review.

+   And the quota per month.
+For example, 100, 000 per month.

+2. Pyarmor Team send you PayPal invoice of extra fees.

+   For example, if you request quota is 100, 000 per month, Pyarmor team will send you $10 invoice.
+One year later, when this CI license is expired and need renew, Pyarmor Team will send you $90 + $10 = $100 invoice

+3. After invoice is paid, Pyarmor Team will send you notification email

+4. You need request one new CI regfile with Pyarmor 9.2+

+   Only Pyarmor 9.2+ support this feature.

 Indirect Way
 ============